Studio3T/robomongo/README.md

 Download
 ========

-You can download compiled version at this page:<br />
+You can download compiled version (for Mac OS X and Windows) at this page:<br />
 https://www.dropbox.com/sh/u0s0i8e4m0a8i9f/oxtqKHPUZ8

-Only Windows binaries available for now.

 Building